AlternativeLongboards/barcode_system/README.md

 + last scanned data
 + flow chart from past 2 hours of activity

-Using Node RED You can send message on each work station
+Using NodeRED You can send message on each work station

 ![im4](https://github.com/AlternativeLongboards/barcode_system/blob/master/DOCS/barcode_node_red_stations.jpg)